Scale-invariant spin dynamics and the quantum limits of field sensing

-Again using the cluster simulation, we study a range of $\omL / \omdd$, see Fig.~\ref{fig:range}, and find that outside of the secular regime $T\langle \delta B_{\rm \dc}^2 \rangle$ is about a factor of two larger than in the secular regime, confirming that the secular result is in fact the global optimum.
+Returning to numerical methods, we can show that the secular regime limit is in fact the global optimum.
+Again we use the cluster simulation.
+We study a range of $\omL / \omdd$, see Fig.~\ref{fig:range}, and find that outside of the secular regime $T\langle \delta B_{\rm \dc}^2 \rangle$ is about a factor of two larger than in the secular regime.